 Based on clinical studies and population PK analysis, no dose adjustments are necessary in patients with mild, moderate, or severe renal impairment.
-The safety and efficacy of this medicinal product has not been established in patients with end-stage renal disease [Creatinine clearance (CLcr) less than 15 mL/min, calculated by the Cockcroft and Gault equation], or on dialysis.
+The safety and efficacy of this medicinal product has not been established in patients with end-stage renal disease b Refer to Section 4.4 Special warnings and special precautions for use for further details.

+[Creatinine clearance (CLcr) less than 15 mL/min, calculated by the Cockcroft and Gault equation], or on dialysis.
 Caution should be exercised when treating patients with severe and end-stage renal impairment (see section 5.2).